react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 ### Events

-The navigator can fire events on certain actions.
+The navigator can [emit events](navigation-events.md) on certain actions.
 Supported events are:

 #### `tabPress`